rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/Jigsaw_as_Pretext_task/README.md

 - train_test_split.txt - contains split for train and validation <br/>
 - Jigsaw_pretext.ipynb - contains code for using Jigsaw as pretext task and downstream classification <br/>

+## To run

+Download the extraimages and train images from [here](https://www.kaggle.com/c/cassava-disease/data) Then run the cells of the jupyter notebook

 ## Credit

 [Jigsaw as pretext task](https://github.com/aniket03/self_supervised_bird_classification/tree/500feb0d6f3cc95352ad94bd665499cfba0538b5)